OpenTouryoProject/DataPipeline/Gateway/EventHubs/README.md

 # EventHubs
-IaC, which is building Azure Event Hubs as gateway.
+Azure Event Hubs is a big data streaming platform and event ingestion service.